CodeReviewDAO/dxd_codereview/Reviews/338 - Casper Swift SDK/3 - Swift version of Casper Domain Objects/README.md

 The documentation provides sufficient installation/build instructions.

 **However, despite the build being successful, the build console shows a lot of warnings that can indicate  potential problems in the code or in the libraries used by the SDK.
-The OP is encouraged to fix that for next milestone**:
+The OP is encouraged to fix these warnings for the next milestone**.

 Requirement | Finding